borntofrappe/game-development/02 Breakout/Breakout 1/README.md

 It takes as arguments:

-- `atlas`, the image to be 'quadded', so to speak
+- `atlas`, the image to be "quadded", so to speak

 - `tileWidth`, the unit of measure detailing the smallest measure in which the image can be sectioned horizontally